zobeirhamid/FractalRender/README.md

 - GUI for manipulating variables, e.g. <img src="https://render.githubusercontent.com/render/math?math=MAX_{iteration}"><br>

 <p>
 Allowing for User Interactions, I would need to take advantage of the GPU, therefore I would use shaders.
-I was familiar with GUI programming in Javascript, therefore I decided to use WebGL which is a subset of OpenGL for the browser, so it supports Javascript and GLSL.
-I decided to code everything from scratch to learn how to set up a Graphics Pipeline with WebGL.
+I was familiar with GUI programming in Javascript, therefore I decided to use WebGL which is a subset of OpenGL for the browser, so I can use Javascript and GLSL.
+I decided to code everything from scratch for learning purposes.
 </p>

 ### WebGL